sam217pa/minimal-mistakes/_posts/2015-10-21-lectures-and-datavis.markdown

 ## Good lecturers show details and perspective##

 A good lecturer has the ability to attach the finest details to the broader tendency in which they are included.
-He knows the bread phenomena as well as little peculiar details.
+He knows the broad phenomena as well as little peculiar details.

 ## Good lecturers serves a clear purpose.##